Da1sypetals/alts/prompt.md

 show the metadata in a human readable way. show size in human readable way in `alts info`. round to 1/100

+---

+If a checkpoint name exists when creating new checkpoint, report an error.